todanielwang/TopMPI/README.md

 ## Uninstallation

-To remove the virtual environment, and dependencies, simply delete the `venv` folder:
+To remove the virtual environment and dependencies, simply delete the `venv` folder:

 ```sh
 rm -rf venv  # Mac/Linux